 The food tour in Tallinn was so much fun.
 I highly recommend it.
 (I wasn’t paid to provide this review of their services, by the way.
 All opinions are my own.
 I just really enjoyed the tour.)
 It’s a great way to learn a little bit more about the food culture in Estonia, while checking out the sights along the way.

 Where to stay in Tallinn, Estonia

 If you’re planning a trip to Tallinn, Estonia, I would recommend staying in or new the old town, as it’s really fun to walk around there and it’s where you’ll likely spend most of your time.
 Our top two recommendations are Hotel Telegraaf and Swissotel Tallinn.
-You can check out prices and book directly on Booking.com using these links:
+You can check out prices and book on Expedia using these links:

 Have you been to Tallinn?
 What do you think of the Estonian food you ate there?
 We’d love to hear about what you liked.